Dilan-Wijesinghe/AirTrafficControl/tracking/README.md

 To run hit - `ros2 run motion_planning hit`

 ## Quickstart
-1. Use `ros2 launch realsense2_camera rs_launch.py
+1. Use `ros2 launch tracking tracking.launch.py`, which runs the following nodes: (You make run these individually if you want)
-        depth_module.profile:=1280x720x3 align_depth.enable:=true`
-        to start the realsense camera.
+        -`ros2 launch realsense2_camera rs_launch.py depth_module.profile:=1280x720x3 align_depth.enable:=true` to start the realsense camera
-2. Use `ros2 run tracking im_sub` to run the node in order to see the object tracking
+        - `ros2 run tracking im_sub` to run the node in order to see the object tracking
-3. Utilize `ros2 topic echo balloon_coords` to see the `x,y,z` coordinates of the moving object
+2. Utilize `ros2 topic echo balloon_coords` to see the `x,y,z` coordinates of the moving object